polysyllabic/chaos/docs/chaosface.md

 You should set these browser sources to refresh when not displayed so that they can easily be refreshed.

-The `SOURCE CONFIGURATION` tab lets you tune source layout and colors without editing files:
+The `SOURCE CONFIGURATION` tab lets you tune source layout and colors:

 * Current Votes: name/bar spacing, text color, bar color
 * Active Mods: name/bar spacing, text color, bar color